-For late intake applications and mid-year applications we will aim to remove any disadvantage to UK service personnel by applying the schools oversubscription criteria (Note 4).
+For late intake applications and mid-year applications we will aim to remove any disadvantage to UK service personnel by applying the academy's oversubscription criteria (Note 4).
 We will check to see if the address is within the distance of the last child admitted in the last admission round that was oversubscribed on offer day.
-If the address is within the distance the governors will consider admitting providing all children in public care and siblings have already been admitted.
-This will be irrespective of the fact that the school has had appeals heard or appeals currently being scheduled.
+If the address is within the distance the Governors will consider admitting providing all children in public care and siblings have already been admitted.
+This will be irrespective of the fact that the academy has had appeals heard or appeals currently being scheduled.

-It maybe that we still cannot admit because of organisational or curriculum difficulties within the school, if this is the case we will inform the Local Authority and ask them to consider second and third preferences.
+It maybe that we still cannot admit because of organisational or curriculum difficulties within the academy, if this is the case we will inform the Local Authority and ask them to consider second and third preferences.

-Note 4: In order to meet the government's military covenant aimed at helping Service personnel, and Crown Servants returning from abroad the Governors have adopted the following arrangements.
+Note 4: In order to meet the government's military covenant aimed at helping Service personnel, and Crown Servants returning from abroad, the Governors have adopted the following arrangements:

-- For late applications to the normal intake year and mid year applications the Governors aim to remove any disadvantage to UK service personnel (UK Armed Forces) by applying the school's oversubscription criteria to their address. - The Governors will check to see if the address is within the distance of the last child admitted in the last admission round that was oversubscribed on offer day. - If the address is within the distance the Governors will consider admitting providing all children in public care and siblings have already been admitted.
+• For late applications to the normal intake year and mid-year applications the Governors aim to remove any disadvantage to UK service personnel (UK Armed Forces) by applying the academy's oversubscription criteria to their address.

+• The Governors will check to see if the address is within the distance of the last child admitted in the last admission round that was oversubscribed on offer day.

+• If the address is within the distance the Governors will consider admitting providing all children in public care and siblings have already been admitted.

-This will be irrespective of the fact that the school has had appeals or appeals are scheduled.
-It may be that the Governors still cannot admit because of organisational or curriculum difficulties within the Academy.
+This will be irrespective of the fact that the academy has had appeals or appeals are scheduled.
+It may be that the Governors still cannot admit because of organisational or curriculum difficulties within the academy.
 The Governors will need the notice of posting or official government letter and posting address before considering an application under these arrangements.

-The Assistant Principal for Personal Development, Behaviour & Welfare will
+The Assistant Principal for Personal Development, Behaviour & Welfare will:

-- inform parents of the Local Authority (LA) centralised procedures for mid-year admissions. - identify whether the student is presently attending another school.
-If he/she is, it is important to advise that the parents discuss possible transfer/concerns with the present school - advise that parents and their child visit Walton before making an application - advise the parent when it is agreed that admission to Walton is a possibility, information on the school is provided and an appointment must be made for the girl to visit Walton.
-The initial meeting will normally be with the Assistant Principal for Personal Development, Behaviour & Welfare (AP). - inform the parent/carer that contact be made with the girl's current school and records obtained if the move is agreed. - ensure that the parent/carer is provided with a starter pack containing relevant school information and forms for completion including the Home/School agreement, which both parents/carer and student should sign. - request that the Head of House organises transition of the student to the school which will require liaison with all relevant staff and may require liaison with Special Educational Needs Co-ordinator
+• Inform parents of the Local Authority (LA) centralised procedures for mid-year admissions.

+• Identify whether the student is presently attending another school.
+If he/she is, it is important to advise that the parents discuss possible transfer/concerns with the present school.

+• Advise that parents and their child visit Walton before making an application.

+• Advise the parent when it is agreed that admission to Walton is a possibility, information on the academy is provided and an appointment must be made for the student to visit Walton.
+The initial meeting will normally be with the Assistant Principal for Personal Development, Behaviour & Welfare.

+• Inform the parent/carer that contact be made with the student's current school and records obtained if the move is agreed.

+• Ensure that the parent/carer is provided with a starter pack containing relevant academy information and forms for completion including the Home/School agreement, which both parents/carer and student should sign.

-- (SENDCo), EAL Co-ordinator and Gifted and Talented Lead Practitioner to provide additional testing and/or support. - will inform the Assessment and Data Officer Manager of the placement so that numbers on roll can be updated. - will ensure that the previous school is informed within 7 days if a student does not take up a place at Walton as expected
+• Request that the Head of House organises transition of the student to the academy which will require liaison with all relevant staff and may require liaison with Special Educational Needs Co-ordinator (SENDCo), EAL Co-ordinator and Gifted and Talented Lead Practitioner to provide additional testing and/or support.

+• Inform the Assessment and Data Officer Manager of the placement so that numbers on roll can be updated.

+• Ensure that the previous school is informed within 7 days if a student does not take up a place at Walton as expected.

-ADMISSION PROCEDURE - enquiry when year group is oversubscribed
+13 Preparing for the new Year 6 intake

-Parents will receive a refusal letter which will include information regarding appeal of the decision.
+13.1 Parents will receive a refusal letter which will include information regarding appeal of the decision.

-4. Leaving Procedures (all students)
+14 Leaving procedures (all students)